dvarad20/MakerSharks/README.md

 cd src/main/resources/application.properties
 Setup postgres Configuration
 ```
-Replace the Postgres Configuration with your own or mail to get the password.
+Replace the Postgres Configuration with your own.

 Accessing the API